(Also known as Rambling Dock)

 Family: Polygonaceae

-Type of weed: Herbaceous weed
+Type of weed: With underground regrowth structures

 Priority Weed Local Priority Weed.
 (See more weeds of the Local Priority Weed class.)